Anthony Davis NBA Playoffs Player Props: Lakers vs. Nuggets

 Anthony Davis Insights vs. the Nuggets

+- On the glass, the Nuggets are No. 1 in the league, allowing 40.8 rebounds per game.

-- The Nuggets are the 15th-ranked squad in the NBA, allowing 25.7 assists per game.
+- The Nuggets are the 15th-ranked team in the NBA, giving up 25.7 assists per game.

-- In terms of 3-pointers, the Nuggets have conceded 11.4 makes per game, third in the NBA.
+- The Nuggets allow 11.4 made 3-pointers per contest, third-ranked in the NBA.

 Anthony Davis vs. the Nuggets